Kruger Park Travel

 What to do while staying at Pretoriuskop.

-There are many activities on offer at the camp that will ensure an exciting bush experience.
-All bookings, and further details for these activities are available from reception.
+The camp offers a variety of activities to ensure an exciting bush experience.
+All bookings and further details for these activities are available from reception.

-Going on early morning bush walks offer a great opportunity to view game at close range.
-Or you could opt to go on a safari game drives which is offered at dawn, sunset or at night.
+Going on early morning bush walks offers a great opportunity to view game at close range.
+Or you could opt to go on a safari game drives which is offered at dawn, sunset, or at night.

 The area also boast the Napi Trail that explores the woodland bushveld.
 Game viewing is excellent in the area, especially rhino.